-7. Pupil Commitment
+7. Child Commitment

-- Pupils must commit to an activity for the duration of the season, attending all practices and matches from the start until that activity has been completed.
-Pupils must be punctual and be appropriately dressed.
-Coaches reserve the right to exclude incorrectly dressed players. - Pupils are expected to display sportsmanship.
-Behaviour and attitude will be regularly monitored. - Staff members have the right to exclude pupils from cultural or sporting competitions, matches, tournaments etc. if criteria concerning commitment are not met.
-If fees have been paid by pupils they will not be refundable in such cases.
+- Children must commit to an activity for the duration of the season, attending all practices and matches from the start until that activity has been completed.
+Children must be punctual and be appropriately dressed.
+Coaches reserve the right to exclude incorrectly dressed players. - Children are expected to display sportsmanship.
+Behaviour and attitude will be regularly monitored. - Staff members have the right to exclude children from cultural or sporting competitions, matches, tournaments etc. if criteria concerning commitment are not met.
+If fees have been paid by participants they will not be refundable in such cases.